alrieckert/lazarus/components/chmhelp/README.txt

 6 ) Configure the paths for the lhelp:

-    From the Help menu choose "Configure Help"
+    From the Tools menu choose "Options"
+    Change to Help / Help options.
     Change to the "Viewers" tab and select "CHM Help Viewer"

     HelpEXE: